This chapter explains some fundamentals of designing security into the database and database applications.

 For example, suppose the user enters the

 SELECT * FROM OE.ORDERS statement.
-A VPD policy can transform this statement to the following statement instead, so that only the user who has logged in can view this data:
+A VPD policy can transform this statement to the following statement instead, so that only the sales representative who owns the order can view this data:

 SELECT * FROM OE.ORDERS WHERE SALES_REP_ID = SYS_CONTEXT('USERENV','SESSION_USER');